fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

 #### How often will I be billed?

-The Professional License is billed monthly.
+The Professional Edition license subscription is billed monthly.

 If need/prefer to be billed quarterly or annually, please contact us.